cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP MonitorClient monitorClient = new MonitorClient(clientConfig);

-  // Fetch the list of System Services List<SystemServiceMeta> services = monitorClient.listSystemServices();
+  // Fetch the list of system services List<SystemServiceMeta> services = monitorClient.listSystemServices();

-  // Fetch status of System Transaction Service
+  // Fetch status of system transaction service
   String serviceStatus = monitorClient.getSystemServiceStatus("transaction");

-  // Fetch the number of instances of the System Transaction Service int systemServiceInstances = monitorClient.getSystemServiceInstances("transaction");
+  // Fetch the number of instances of the system transaction service int systemServiceInstances = monitorClient.getSystemServiceInstances("transaction");

-  // Set the number of instances of the System Transaction Service monitorClient.setSystemServiceInstances("transaction", 1);
+  // Set the number of instances of the system transaction service monitorClient.setSystemServiceInstances("transaction", 1);